Speaker

 Test everything like (it was) a unit test

-In modern software development, we programmers often experience unit tests that are brittle, hard to read and needs constant maintenance.
-And the other end of automated testing we often have is often hard-to-maintain end-to-end tests.
+This is important, because in software development, we programmers often experience unit tests that are hard to read and needs constant maintenance.
+While on the other end of automated testing we often have very brittle and hard-to-maintain end-to-end tests.
 It does not need to be like that.
+We can do better - if we only knew How.

 Because in the realm of agile software development, mastering the art of effective automated testing is essential.
-The reason Aki goes on stage to share this talk is to inspire you to learn and practice more these skills in your production app.
+The reason Aki goes on stage to share this talk is to inspire you to learn and practice more these skills and bringing them into your production app.

 After this talk, you will learn to